Research Residency: The Arctic as a Mirror of Global Change

 — About the Center

-is becoming a platform for science, dialogue, and cooperation in the Arctic —
+With modern infrastructure and year-round accessibility, Barentsburg is becoming a hub for science, dialogue, and cooperation in the Arctic, in service of a shared future.

-Its mission is to create opportunities for international collaboration and knowledge exchange
+Its mission is to foster international collaboration and knowledge exchange

 in the Arctic